-As part of the voting system scope, HAVA Section 301 mandates five additional functional requirements to assist voters.
+As part of the voting system scope, HAVA Section 301 [HAVA02] mandates five additional functional requirements to assist voters.
 Although these requirements may be implemented in a different manner for different types of voting systems, all voting systems must provide these capabilities, which are reflected in the VVSG 2.0 requirements:

-Permit the voter to verify (in a private and independent manner) their choice before the ballot is cast and counted.
+Permit the voter to verify (in a private and independent manner) their choices before their ballot is cast and counted.

-Provide the voter with the opportunity (in a private and independent manner) to change their choice or correct any error before the ballot is cast and counted.
+Provide the voter with the opportunity (in a private and independent manner) to change their choices or correct any error before their ballot is cast and counted.

-Notify the voter if they have selected more than one candidate for a single office, inform the voter of the effect of casting multiple votes for a single office, and provide the voter an opportunity to correct the ballot before it is cast and counted.
+Notify the voter if they have selected more than one candidate for a single office, inform the voter of the effect of casting multiple votes for a single office, and provide the voter an opportunity to correct their ballot before it is cast and counted.

-Be accessible for individuals with disabilities in a manner that provides the same opportunity for access and participation (including privacy and independence) as for other voters.
+Be accessible for individuals with disabilities in a manner that provides the same opportunity for access and participation (including privacy and independence) as for all voters.

-Provide alternative language accessibility pursuant to Section 203 of the Voting Rights Act.
+Provide alternative language accessibility pursuant to Section 203 of the Voting Rights Act [VRA65].

-Section 301(a)(3)(B) also states that there should be “… at least one direct recording electronic voting system or other voting system equipped for individuals with disabilities at each polling place”.
-However, the Americans with Disabilities Act requires that voters with disabilities be provided with auxiliary aids that allow them to participate equally in the voting process without discrimination.
+Section 301(a)(3)(B) [HAVA02] also states that there should be “… at least one direct recording electronic voting system or other voting system equipped for individuals with disabilities at each polling place”.
+However, the Americans with Disabilities Act of 1990 [ADA10] requires that voters with disabilities be provided with auxiliary aids that allow them to participate equally in the voting process without discrimination.
 This is consistent with Section 301 of HAVA cited above that requires a voting system to be accessible for individuals in a manner that provides the same opportunity for access and participation (including privacy and independence).
-If a majority of voters are hand- marking paper ballots, a sufficient number of accessible voting stations (including alternative language ballot features) must be available in each polling place to ensure their consistent availability in case of malfunctions.
-A sufficient number of marked ballots must also be produced by those voting stations to ensure non-discrimination and ballot secrecy, particularly when the ballots produced by the accessible voting system differ in size, shape, and/or content from the hand-marked ballots and are thus readily identifiable.
+If a majority of voters utilize hand-marked paper ballots, a sufficient number of accessible voting stations (including alternative language ballot features) must be available in each polling place to ensure their consistent availability in case of malfunctions.
+A sufficient number of machine-marked ballots must also be produced by those voting stations to ensure non-discrimination and ballot secrecy, particularly when the ballots produced by the accessible voting system differ in size, shape, and/or content from the hand-marked ballots and are thus readily identifiable.
 Procedures and training for poll workers on the operation of the accessible voting stations are also necessary to support this usage.

-There is substantial experience1 showing that having one accessible voting machine per polling place used only for voters with disabilities has worked poorly for voters with disabilities and may not be sufficient to provide equal access as required by law.
-For instance, data collected in recent elections highlight how difficult it is to ensure that a sufficient number of voters use the accessible voting machine to preserve the secrecy of machine-marked ballots and that poll workers are able to operate the machines successfully.
+There is substantial experience showing that having one accessible voting machine per polling place used only for voters with disabilities has worked poorly for voters with disabilities and may not be sufficient to provide equal access as required by law.
+For instance, data collected in recent elections highlight how difficult it is to ensure that a sufficient number of voters use the accessible voting machines to preserve the secrecy of machine-marked ballots and that poll workers are able to operate the machines successfully.
 To support best practices, states should consider legislation and additional resources to ensure balanced access to accessible voting machines wherever voting technology is deployed and used for elections.

-The VVSG 2.0 definition does not expand the HAVA definition but focuses it on election processes.
+The VVSG 2.0 definition of a voting system does not expand the HAVA definition but focuses it on election processes.
 The VVSG 2.0 principles, guidelines, and requirements apply to the election process functions and, by extension, to the voting devices that implement these functions.

-The scope of most VVSG 2.0 requirements applies to the entire voting system as opposed to specific devices, thus permitting the manufacturer more freedom to implement the
+The scope of most VVSG 2.0 requirements apply to the entire voting system as opposed to specific devices, thus permitting the manufacturer more freedom to implement the